 - All these messages from the brand to the consumer are Contextually Relevant, Personalized, and Interactive.

 - The collection of consumer data and behavior is frictionless, anticipatory, immersive, fun, interesting, and exciting.

-You can see how DBS Bank used all these technologies with great success in this short video.
+You can see how DBS Bank used all these technologies with great success in a short video in our resources section.

 Stand by for part 2 of this year’s top trends in digital marketing technology.

 Ron Shulkin is the Vice President of North America for 3radical – Helping brands design, monitor, and manage their consumer audience’s journey in real time.